neondatabase/website/content/docs/guides/node.md

 A special `endpoint` connection option is appended to the connection string above: `options=endpoint%3Dep-snowy-unit-550577`.
 This option is used with PostgreSQL clients and drivers such as `pg` that do not support Server Name Indication (SNI), which Neon relies on to route incoming connections.
 For more information, see [connection workarounds](https://neon.tech/docs/connect/connectivity-issues#a-pass-the-endpoint-id-as-an-option).
 </Admonition>

-You can find the connection string for your database above in the **Connection Details** widget on the Neon **Dashboard**.
-For more information, see [Connect from any application](../connect/connect-from-any-app).

 <Admonition type="important">
 To ensure the security of your data, never expose your Neon credentials to the browser.
 </Admonition>